 Last year, total food and drink export figures were worth more than £20 billion, which is 10.5% higher than 2015, with demand rising in each of the UK’s top 20 Markets.

 In 2012 around 6.5 million hectolitres (4 million barrels) of beer were sent for export from UK brewers, worth just short of £600 million.
 The volume of beer exported has more than quadrupled in twenty years.
 The Scotch whisky industry continues to expand its sales globally, growing to £1,8195 million in the first half of this year.

 The main recipients of UK food and drink exports continue to be mature markets such as the USA, Canada and the EU.
 However, the largest growth was seen in South Korea (+77%), China (+35%), and Belgium (+39%).

-The beverage and liquid foods industries are well catered for at the drinktec family of events, held in Munich, China and India.
-A variety of products for bakers and confectioners in hospitality, catering and retail are on show every three years in Munich at iba – the World Market for Baking, and annually at Bakery China in Shanghai.
+The beverage and liquid foods industries are well catered for at the drinktec family of events, held in Munich, China, South Africa and India.
+A variety of products for bakers and confectioners in hospitality, catering and retail are on show every three years in Munich at iba – the World Market for Baking.